 - Work with the resident and EC to identify a schedule of up to three hours per day, or until caregiving tasks are completed, for the EC to be in the facility.

 - Ensure scheduling of EC visits considers numbers of EC in the building at the same time.
 The facility may establish time limits as needed to keep residents safe.

 - Utilize the EC to provide care and emotional support in the same manner as prior to the pandemic, or in whatever manner necessary, as resident health care or psychological conditions may have changed.

 - Designate a central point of entry where the EC signs in and is actively screened for symptoms of COVID-19 prior to entering the building, in the same manner as facility staff.

 - The EC must wear all necessary personal protective equipment (PPE) while in the building (minimally eye protection and face mask), and must perform frequent hand hygiene.
 The facility should ensure hand sanitizing stations and alcohol-based hand rubs are accessible.
-For additional guidance, see Contingency Standards of Care for COVID-19: Personal Protective Equipment for Congregate Care Settings.
+For additional guidance, see Contingency Standards of Care for COVID-19: Personal Protective Equipment (PPE) for Congregate Care Settings (PDF).

-- The facility must educate the EC on how to don/doff necessary PPE appropriately.
-This can be accomplished utilizing posters demonstrating key instructions to reinforce safe practices.
+- The facility must educate the EC on how to put on and take off necessary PPE appropriately.
+This can be accomplished using posters demonstrating key instructions to reinforce safe practices.

 - The EC must inform the LTC provider if they develop a fever or symptoms consistent with COVID-19 within 14 days of a visit to the resident.